 Thai basil is a dark green basil with purple stems and flowers buds.
 The leaves are narrow and have a distinctive anise flavor.
 Thai basil is used extensively in the Southeast Asian cuisine and adds a wonderful flavor to our lemongrass-coconut steamed mussels.

-The Penn Cove and Mediterranean mussels found in the local markets are from the clean waters of Whidbey Island and Quilcene Bay on the Olympic Peninsula, both in Washington State where they are farmed with floating rafts that have ropes attached dangling into the water.
+You can find Penn Cove and Mediterranean mussels in the local markets.
+They come from the clean waters around Whidbey Island and Quilcene Bay on the Olympic Peninsula.
+Both of these areas are in Washington State where the mussels are farmed off of floating rafts with ropes dangling into the water.

 Most of the mussels in the Pacific Northwest are farm-grown.
 The mussels’ beards, technically called byssus threads, are what connect them to the ropes.
 Both farmed and wild mussels have these shaggy beards, however, I am told that wild mussels do have larger beards.